Foodborne Pathogen Testing

 Common Foodborne Pathogens & Toxins

-STEC E. coli bacteria analysis
+STEC E. coli analysis under accredited foodborne pathogen testing

 STEC (Shiga-toxin E. coli)